nanoMFG/VELP/doc/SPD/VELP_SPD_V1.0.0.md

 MA-VELP is a tool to combine data obatined from molecular dynamics (MD) simulations of exfoliation via liquid-phase with machine learning algorithm.
 After data obatined from MD simulation, they are analyzed using various machine learning algorithms to obtain optimal solvent composition, which facilitates the exfoliation process.
 Considering the nano-scale of phenomena occurring in the exfoliation process, combination of computational physics and machine learning is one of the best methods to optimize the solvent to further improve the exfoliation process, guiding experimentalist in initial steps with reducing numbers of expensive experimental attempts, especially as commonly used solvents in the LPE process are room temperature ionic liquids (RTILs) which have up to several millions of possible solvents.

 #### Why is this tool needed?
-The tool is designed with objective to facilitate the design of solvent for exfoliation via liquid-phase.
+The tool is designed with objective to facilitate the design of solvent for exfoliation via liquid-phase, it provides a data-driven framework for following objectives:
+   1. predict perforamnce of a given solvent through training a specific machine learning algorithm
+   2. allows for design of a solvent composition with optimal performance.

 #### What are the key Benefits
 It provide an easy GUI for experimentalist to guid them, especially in initial steps.
 Therefore, reducing number of iterations and costs required during experiment design.